NwosaEmeka/Jersey-shop-php/README.md

 - Filter products

 ## NOTE
-This is part of assignment for my web development class so the code might not look great or performant since I have to include everything learnt in this course
+This is part of assignment for my web development class so the code might not look great or performant since I have to include everything learnt in this course which includes:

+- HTML
+- CSS
+- JavaScript
+- JQuery
+- JSON
+- PHP
+- MYSQL